 When I moved to the beautiful coastal town of Point Reyes Station, California in 1981 it probably surprised no one in my family that, after a couple of years in the kitchen of a small French restaurant, I returned to woodworking.
 I owned a furniture and cabinet making shop, the Point Reyes Cabinet & Furniture Company there for ten years, starting in a garage as most people do, eventually moving into a 3,000 square foot shop with a couple of full time employees.
 Working throughout Marin County and San Francisco, we built a wide variety of custom cabinets and furniture for homes and businesses.

 I later established a company called Watermark Exhibits in San Rafael, California building traveling exhibitions for companies marketing at trade shows.
 That work eventually led me into work with museums, initially for natural history museums and visitors centers and later for science museums.
 This ultimately morphed into project management and a career planning exhibitions for hands on science museums.
 I was very fortunate to be hired in April 2000 by Joe Ansel of Ansel Associates, Inc. and worked for him and with him for a dozen years, much of that time in Germany.
-Here’s a link a museum in Germany, the planning of which occupied me for five years and was a highlight of my career: http://www.phaeno.de/home-en .
+Here’s a link to the museum in Wolfsburg Germany, Phaeno, the planning of which occupied me for nearly six years, changed my life and was a highlight in my career: http://www.phaeno.de/home-en .
 Unfortunately the English language version of the site lacks much of the content found on the German site.

 My somewhat haphazard career path had moved me away from the shop, the smell of newly sawn lumber and building real things and had me parked at a desk in front of a computer managing budgets and schedules and building virtual things.
 Somewhere along the line, my yearnings to get my hands back on wood began to grow again, but this time it took a slightly different path.

 I had started playing the guitar after a few years of attending a week long summer arts and music camp with my family.
 I really enjoyed it and occasionally took my guitar along on my business trips, but of course carrying a guitar really complicates travel so I decided to try the mandolin, given it's small size and portability.
 Knowing nothing about mandolins I bought a very inexpensive imported A Style.
 After playing it for a while without a whole lot of satisfaction I was told by my teacher that if I wanted to play and sound better I really needed a better instrument, and he handed me his to try.
 Wow!
 Night and day.
 I started looking for a new mandolin.
 Then one day while browsing in the now defunct “Fifth String” instrument shop in Berkeley I came across a book called “Constructing a Bluegrass Mandolin” by Roger H. Siminoff.
 It was like a lightbulb went on in my head as I read: I could do this!